ColasNahaboo/advent-of-code-my-solutions/go/2023/days/d06/README.md

 # Advent of code challenge 2023, in GO, day d06

-Insteqd of trying all the values, we just solve the problem mathematically.
+Instead of trying all the values, we just solve the problem mathematically.

 For a race of duration $d$, keeping the button pressed for a time $t$ makes the boat goes to length $l$ by the formula: